Dick Dickey: Later life

 After his basketball playing career ended, Dickey spent much of his later life in the insurance industry, spending 29 years with Farm Bureau Insurance.
-He received a handful of belated honors for his basketball efforts at NC State and in the high school level, including a 2005 induction into the Indiana Basketball Hall of Fame and having his college jersey number (#70) officially honored by NC State.
+He received honors for his outstanding basketball career at NC State and at the high school level, including a 2005 induction into the Indiana Basketball Hall of Fame, a 2014 induction into the NC State Athletic Hall of Fame and having his college jersey number (#70) officially honored by NC State.
 Dickey died on July 3, 2006, in Indianapolis at age 79.
 The cause of death was due to complications from recent lung surgery.
 He was survived by his wife, Jean, and his seven children.